Syammed2429/image-sharing-social-media-app-client/README.md

 This project was built using these technologies.

 - React
-- TypeScript
-- Chakra UI
+- Tailwind
 - React Router Dom
+- Google Auth
+- Sanity
+- React Router Dom
 - Deployed on Vercel

 ## Features are:

-- Navbar.
-- 404 Error Page.
-- Not allowed to add duplicate student names
-- Not allowed to add duplicate contest names
-- Authentication
-- Admin Panel
-- Contests filtering
-- Pagination
+- Sidebar.

-<a link="https://github.com/kerrybli/student-management-system-server">BackEnd (Server) Link </a>
+- Users can add new images.
+- Users can save the new images.
+- Users can comment on each and every user post.
+- User can delete there uploaded images.
+- Users can add new images.
+- Users can search for the images.
+- Users can download the images.

 ### 🛠 Installation and Setup Instructions